socius-org/sentibank/CONTRIBUTION.md

 >
 > If any part of the process seem unclear, let us know.
 We're glad to advise on effective instructions, corpus creation, quality control, and any other annotation needs.
 >
-> Feel free to reach out to discuss best practices tailored to your goals.
+> Feel free to reach out through xxx@xxx to discuss best practices tailored to your goals.
 We look forward to hearing your ideas and providing customised support to make them a reality.
 >
 > Our hope is for the criteria to inspire creative solutions, not deter participation.
 We're here to lower barriers and see new lexicons brought to life through thoughtful partnership.